COMPARISON: Rolex Sky-Dweller VS Rolex Day-Date

 - The Day-Date has a function that shows the day of the week at the 12 o'clock position

 - The Day-Date has many watches with the new innovative dial that has a patterned motif giving the dial a unique textured look.

 - More Choices of Colors & Materials including many models that incorporate diamonds into the design.

 - Power Reserve

 - The Day-Date's power reserve (how long the watch will run on a full wind when not worn) is 2 hours less than the Sky-Dweller.
-While this is not a huge difference it needs to be noted.
+While this is not a huge difference, small details like these still need to be noted.

 Here is a side-by-side comparison of the Rolex Sky-Dweller VS Rolex Day-Date specifications, features, and more.

 Did you enjoy this comparison?
-Check out another one of our comparisons
+Check out another one of our new comparisons

 Not sure if either one of these collections is the right one for you?